 DIY Flocked Christmas Tree

 For your convenience, this post may contain affiliate links.
 Read my full policies here.

-My friend Maureen gave me this demented old tree because she never used it anymore.
-It was missing lots of its needles, had outdated multi-colored lights, and really had seen better days.
 I’ve always liked the look of flocked trees, but sometimes they can be expensive.
 I don’t like to buy anything new that I can make myself for cheap.
-I simply used mod podge, corn starch, and shaving cream to transform this tree to a flocked beauty!
-Watch the video to learn how.
+I simply used mod podge, corn starch, and shaving cream to transform this tree into a flocked beauty!

+DIY Flocked Christmas Tree